 Shopping today is no more a mutually exclusive activity.
 It is a journey of product discovery and selection accentuated by connected experiences across devices, channels, and maybe languages across borders.
 Hence, shopper delight does not happen at a single touchpoint but across the shopping journey – from exploring various products to finally making a purchase.

-Any inconsistency in product information – be it size, product availability, color variants, pricing, or availability wrt to specific pin-codes – leads to a poor product experience.
+Any inconsistency in product information – be it size, product availability, color variants, pricing, or availability at specific pin-codes – leads to a poor product experience.
 This will result in either loss of sale, product return, refund, or a negative review.

 There is a huge mismatch between how shoppers want to consume and experience your product and how you are delivering the same product content to your shoppers.

 End Result: The shopper will leave the site or switch to other options available on the marketplace.
 There are multiple channels and aggregators with millions of products listed on them.
 There are thousands of brands and online retailers competing with each other to showcase their own products.
 And there are so many product options to choose from.
 In this entire process of discovering and selecting the right product – there is only one thing that stands out – product experience.

 As we have seen above, there has been a drastic change in how shoppers engage and interact with products nowadays.
 To cater to those channel-specific requirements, merchants need to provide shoppers with consistent and comprehensive product information.
 They need to enrich the shopping experience with rich media, GIFs, experience videos, and accurate product descriptions and images.
 Creating compelling product experiences is a must to establish a connection with the shoppers.

 In an experience-driven commerce world, where customers are connected across the shopping journey, it becomes imperative to deliver product experiences that are relevant and customer-centric.
 Online stores need to establish an emotional connection with the shoppers to boost sales, build brand loyalty and increase the overall CLV (Customer Lifetime Value).